Network Protocols: From Specification to Practice

 - Main Book: “HTTP/2 in Action” by Barry Pollard

-What you’ll build: An HTTP/2 frame parser and multiplexer that handles the binary framing layer: frame types (DATA, HEADERS, SETTINGS, etc.), stream multiplexing, flow control, and HPACK header compression.
+What you’ll build: An HTTP/2 frame parser and multiplexer that handles binary framing: frame types, stream multiplexing, flow control, and HPACK header compression.

 Core challenges you’ll face:

-- Binary frame parsing (9-byte header, type-specific payloads) → maps to binary protocol design
+- Binary frame parsing -> binary protocol design

 Key Concepts:

-Difficulty: Expert Time estimate: 3-4 weeks Prerequisites: Project 8, binary parsing experience, understanding of multiplexing
+Difficulty: Expert Time estimate: 3-4 weeks Prerequisites: Project 8, binary parsing experience

 Real world outcome: